Patient Care Assistant Certification & Certificate Program Info

 Patient care technician programs build upon the skills employed by CNAs.
 Students learn the technical, clerical and interpersonal skills necessary to properly assist medical staff in a variety of healthcare settings.
-Programs length varies depending on the prerequisite skills required.

 Students participate in classroom study and clinical opportunities.
 Students might also learn specific skills such as collecting vital signs, phlebotomy and EKG application.
 Courses might include:

 Patient care technicians and nursing assistants work for hospitals, nursing homes, hospices, rehabilitation clinics, long-term care facilities and in-home care providers.
 Aside from patient care technician and certified nursing assistant, job titles might include: